 Ear Cup Button Controls9.0/10

 - Long-Lasting Comfortable Ear Cushions

 - Compact Folding Design Makes Them A Great Travel Pair

 - Minor Low End Distortion At Extremely High Volumes

-Despite the amount of negative reviews you may have seen on YouTube or other headphone review sites, we think the Studio Wireless deserve a fair shake!
+Despite the number of negative reviews you may have seen on YouTube or other headphone review sites, we think the Studio Wireless deserves a fair shake!
 Maybe you’ve read some good things, maybe not.
 There are quite a few pretty critical opinions about these headphones.

 Beats Studio Wireless Review – Yes or No?

 - Listen via wired or wireless connection

 - Adjustable headband and compact folding design (plus a hard shell zip carrying case)

 - Listen/pair up to 30 ft. away